 Apprenticeship in Animal Care and Welfare

-You will be supported by your allocated Animal Care Assessor to work through your qualification.
+You will be supported by your allocated Animal Care Assessor and employer to work through your qualification.
 This includes accessing your course material via our virtual learning environment, online support and regular visits from your assessor to your place of work.

 The apprenticeship qualification incorporates core skills, knowledge and behaviours and an optional module chosen to suit the environment you are working in.
 As an apprentice, you will compile a portfolio and a record of off the job training.